Khosrov Forest State Reserve: Fauna

 There are 192 bird species of birds belonging to 44 families in the territory of the reserve.
 Birdlife in the reserve accounts for 56 percent of the avifauna in Armenia.
 Thirty-seven bird species found in the Khosrov reserve are included in the International Red Data Book and Red Data Book of Armenia.

-Predatory birds are the cinereous vulture (Aegypius monachus), lammergeier (Gypaetus barbatus Linnaeus), Egyptian vulture (Neophron percnopterus), griffon vulture (Gyps fulvus), pallid harrier (Circus macrourus), peregrine falcon (Falco peregrinus Tunstall), lanner falcon (Falco biarmicus Temminck), northern goshawk (Accipiter gentilis) and others.
+Predatory birds are the cinereous vulture (Aegypius monachus), lammergeier (Gypaetus barbatus Linnaeus), Egyptian vulture (Neophron percnopterus), griffon vulture (Gyps fulvus), pallid harrier (Circus macrourus), peregrine falcon (Falco peregrinus Tunstall), lanner falcon (Falco biarmicus Temminck), Eurasian goshawk (Accipiter gentilis) and others.

 The cinereous vulture (Aegypius monachus) nests on the tops of juniper trees predominantly in Khosrov district of the reserve.
 The reserve is the only nesting place of cinereous vulture in Armenia.
 It is one of the two largest Old World vultures, attaining a maximum size of 14 kg, 1.2 m long and 3 m across the wings.
 These predators as well as their relatives, feeding on carrion, perform "sanitary functions" in the nature.

 From gallinaceous birds common quail (Coturnix coturnix), grey partridge (Perdix perdix), chukar partridge (Alectoris chukar), occur rather often and Caspian snowcock (Tetraogallus caspius) is less common.

 Caspian snowcock (Tetraogallus caspius), known also as mountainous or wild snowcock, is a bird with a length of about 60 cm and sometimes with the weight of up to 3 kg.
 Thanks to strong legs (females have a spur) it walks and runs rather well.
 When in danger it flies with interrupting short flights down by slopes with the help of wide wingspread.
 It often runs sedentary lifestyle, feeds on plants and insect, prepares nest on the ground under bushes and stones.
 In the reserve it occurs on the upper forest timberline and adjacent meadows at the altitudes of 2500 m and above.